 The library has almost 2 million books, e-books, microtexts, films and government documents.
 The online catalog is the best way to locate the resources you need.

-Use the basic search screen when you have a simple search, such as the name of an playwright (shakespeare) or a topic (renaissance theatre).
-You can use the options on the right side of the results screen to narrow by format (book, ebook or DVD) or location (ZSR Main Stacks or Venice).
+Use the basic search screen when you have a simple search, such as the name of an playwright (shakespeare) or a broad topic (renaissance theatre).
+You can use the options on the left side of the results screen to narrow by availability (in the library or online), content type (book or video), or location (ZSR Main Stacks or Venice).

-Use the advanced search screen when you have a more complex search, or when there are multiple search terms for what you are looking for.
-If you were looking for information on renaissance theatre in England, you could use the following terms:
+Use the advanced search option when you have a more complex search, or if there are synonyms for the terms you are using.